 Our work is mainly divided by self-sustaining programs outside of the United States and weekly programs within the nation that require ongoing training due to the transiency of homelessness.
-In the U.S. our focus is on homeless and refugee children between the ages of 5-10.
-Children learn to depend on our consistency and are re-enlivened to follow their dreams.
+In the U.S. our focus is homeless and refugee children between the ages of 5-10.
 Outside of the U.S. our focus is poverty-stricken children.
 These programs extend across 15 years and we are helping change entire communities' sense of desperation to one of hope.
 We also have a product called the drawchange Blueprint which is a comprehensive online tool that allows anyone around the world to implement our program.
 It comes equipped with all the training and curriculum you may need.
-We ask that you learn all about us and ask any questions you may have!
+Learn all about us and ask any questions you may have!

 10. Home Is Where